Network affiliate: Network owned-and-operated stations

 In the United States, Federal Communications Commission (FCC) regulations limit the number of network-owned stations as a percentage of total national market reach.
 As such, networks tend to have O&Os only in the largest media markets (such as New York City and Los Angeles), and rely on affiliates to carry their programming in other, smaller markets.
 However, even the largest markets may have network affiliates in lieu of O&Os.
-For instance, Mission Broadcasting's WPIX serves as the New York City affiliate of The CW (owned jointly by Warner Bros.
-Discovery and Paramount Global), while Paramount owns independent station WLNY-TV in that market.
+For instance, Mission Broadcasting's WPIX serves as the New York City affiliate of The CW (which is 75% owned by station operator Nexstar Media Group, with Warner Bros.
+Discovery and Paramount Skydance each owning 12.5% stakes), while Paramount owns independent station WLNY-TV in that market.
 On the other hand, several other television stations in the same market – WABC-TV (ABC), WCBS-TV (CBS), WNBC (NBC), WNJU (Telemundo), WNYW (Fox), WWOR-TV (MyNetworkTV), WPXN-TV (Ion Television), WXTV-DT (Univision) and WFUT-DT (UniMás) – are O&Os.

 A similar rule exists in Japan, in which regulations governed by the Ministry of Internal Affairs and Communications limit the number of network-owned commercial television stations as a percentage of total national market reach.
 As such, commercial networks tend to have O&Os only in the four largest media markets (Kantō, Keihanshin, Chūkyō, and Fukuoka), and rely on affiliates to carry their programming in other prefectures.
 However, there are two major exceptions to the regulations.
 NHK is a government-owned, non-commercial television network and, since it is not covered by the ownership cap, owns and operates all of its stations.
 TXN Network is also not covered by the ownership cap due to the network's low number of affiliates (which are all owned by the network).